 From Ohio History Central

-The Battle of the Thames was a pivotal U.S. victory during the War of 1812.
+The Battle of the Thames was a pivotal American victory during the War of 1812.

-The U.S. army won a total victory.
-As soon as the U.S. troops advanced, the British soldiers fled or surrendered.
-The Native Americans fought fiercely, but lost heart and scattered after Tecumseh died on the battlefield.
+The American army won a total victory.
+As soon as the American troops advanced, the British soldiers fled or surrendered.
+The American Indians fought fiercely, but lost heart and scattered after Tecumseh died on the battlefield.
 The identity of the person who killed Tecumseh is still vigorously debated.

-The Battle of the Thames was an important land battle of the War of 1812 in the Northwest.
-Since the early 1800s, Tecumseh had sought to form a confederacy of Native American tribes to stop white settlers from seizing Native American lands.
-Tecumseh's death and General Harrison's victory marked the end of Tecumseh's Confederacy, as the natives now lacked a strong, unifying leader.
-Over the next three decades, natives in the old Northwest signed treaties, forsaking claims to the land in this region.
+The Battle of the Thames was an important land battle of the War of 1812 in the American Northwest.
+Since the early 1800s, Tecumseh had sought to form a confederacy of American Indian tribes to stop Anglo-Americans from seizing American Indian land.
+Tecumseh's death marked the end of Tecumseh's Confederacy.
+Over the next three decades, Native Americans in the old Northwest were made to sign treaties, forsaking claims to the land in this region.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.